-The FCM/BD Clearing Member is required to identify the positions of its clients and to treat the post-haircut value of collateral required in respect of contracts entered into on behalf of a client as belonging to such client.
-Furthermore, the FCM/BD Clearing Member is not permitted to use such value to margin, guarantee or secure the obligations of the FCM or of any other client.
-The FCM/BD Clearing Member is however permitted to operationally commingle collateral belonging to its clients in an omnibus account in the FCM/BD Client Account Structure at the Clearing House.
+Under the LSOC Account model, the FCM is required to identify the positions of its clients and to treat the post-haircut value of collateral required in respect of contracts entered into on behalf of a client as belonging to such client.
+Furthermore, the FCM is not permitted to use such value to margin, guarantee or secure the obligations of the FCM or of any other client.
+The LSOC Account model does however permit the Clearing House to hold the collateral of all clients in an operationally commingled account (hence the description "legally segregated, operationally commingled").

-Under both models, the initial margin requirements for client contracts are calculated gross.
+Under this model, the initial margin requirements for client contracts are calculated gross.
 In addition, the value of collateral delivered in respect of initial margin requirements in respect of a client can only be used to cover losses relating to that client's positions and is therefore not subject to "fellow customer risk".
-However, in contrast to the ISA model, the FCM/BD Client

-Accounts operate on a post-haircut value basis rather than assigning specific collateral assets to a specific client.
-Accordingly, collateral assets delivered by the FCM/BD Clearing Member to the Clearing House in respect of client positions are not attributed to particular clients.
+However, in contrast to the ISA model, the LSOC Account operates on a post-haircut value basis rather than assigning specific collateral assets to a specific client.
+Accordingly, under the LSOC Account model collateral assets delivered by the FCM to the Clearing House in respect of client positions are not attributed to particular clients.

-Furthermore, under both models, variation margin payments are settled net and are not segregated.
-Accordingly, specific clients with variation margin gains participating in an account in respect of which there is a net margin loss (across all relevant clients of the relevant FCM/BD Clearing Member) do not have recourse to the Clearing House in respect of their gains and are therefore subject to "fellow customer risk" for variation margin.
+Furthermore, under the LSOC Account model, variation margin payments are settled net and are not segregated.
+Accordingly, specific clients with variation margin gains participating in an account in respect of which there is a net margin loss (across all relevant clients of the relevant FCM) do not have recourse to the Clearing House in respect of their gains and are therefore subject to "fellow customer risk" for variation margin.